MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/chromium-devtools-protocol.md

 ---
-title: Use the Chrome DevTools Protocol in WebView2
+title: Use the Chrome DevTools Protocol in WebView2 apps
 description: How to use the Chrome DevTools Protocol in your WebView2 app by using the Microsoft Edge WebView2 Chrome DevTools Protocol NuGet package.
 author: MSEdgeTeam
 ms.author: msedgedevrel